Perfect Nuclear Cloverleaf v3, Modular 1-4 cores book : 40-480MW, All the bells and whistles

 Target

-design the perfect power plant in several points of view - reliability, efficiency, easy to use, build expense, UPS and design beauty.
+design the perfect power plant in several points of view - reliability, efficiency, easy to use, build expense, UPS and the design beauty.

 Design incudes documentation of thermal balance, combinators and build expense.
 You might check why, or how it works, possibly find an improvement.